nv-adlr/nv-adlr.github.io/_projects/waveglow.md

 # WaveGlow: a Flow-based Generative Network for Speech Synthesis
 ## Ryan Prenger, Rafael Valle, and Bryan Catanzaro

-In our recent [paper], we propose WaveGlow: a flow-based network capable of generating high quality speech from mel-spectrograms.
+In our recent paper, we propose WaveGlow: a flow-based network capable of generating high quality speech from mel-spectrograms.
 WaveGlow combines insights from [Glow] and [WaveNet] in order to provide fast, efficient and high-quality audio synthesis, without the need for